gregoryg/springboot-app-vanilla/README.md

-# Vanilla Spring App for Rancher
+# Springboot app template for Kubernetes and Rancher

 This project demonstrates using a SpringBoot image in a Helm chart and Rancher catalog